 How Long Does a Tattoo Course Take?

-There are some tattoo courses that are only a few hours long.
-This is not enough time to learn the skills and techniques you need to work in the tattoo industry.
+There are some tattoo courses out there that are only a few hours long.
+This is not enough time to learn the skills you need to work in the tattoo industry.
+You need to have proper training on:

 How much a course costs depends on: